• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » Spring STEM Challenges
+Home » Science Experiments for Kids » Easy Spring STEM Challenges

 What is Spring?

-Spring is the season in between winter and summer often associated with flowers blooming, trees starting to grow green leaves, chicks and lambs being born and the weather finally warming up after a cold winter.
-The hours of daylight starts to lengthen building up to the longest day on the 21st June in the Northern Hemisphere.
+Spring is the season between winter and summer, often associated with flowers blooming, trees starting to grow green leaves, chicks and lambs being born, and the weather finally warming up after a cold winter.
+The hours of daylight start to lengthen, building up to the longest day on the 21st of June in the Northern Hemisphere.

 What is the Spring Equinox?

 There are two equinoxes each year ( an equinox is when the sun passes directly over the equator – the tilt of the Earth is 0 degrees ).
-On both equinoxes the hours of daylight are equal to the hours of darkness.
-Equinoxes occur around March 21st ( beginning of spring ) and September 21st ( start of autumn ).
+On both equinoxes, the daylight hours are equal to those of darkness.
+Equinoxes occur around March 21st (the beginning of spring ) and September 21st (the start of autumn ).

-Solstices happen round June 21st and December 21st marking the start of summer and the start of winter.
+Solstices happen around June 21st and December 21st, marking the start of summer and the start of winter.

-In the Northern Hemisphere the June solstice is the first day of summer and the December solstice the first day of Winter.
-In the Southern Hemisphere it’s the other way round.
+In the Northern Hemisphere, the June solstice is the first day of summer, and the December solstice is the first day of Winter.
+In the Southern Hemisphere, it’s the other way around.

 Now we know a little about the seasons, let’s get into the fun bit!!